The Festival is Committed to Supporting the Arts

 Megan Spreen, winner of the Warwick Foundation Scholarship, to study music business and music production at Hofstra University starting this fall.
 A song called Bohemian Rhapsody by Queen headed her towards production.
 Megan loved the piece and her mother had read an article describing how it was produced in the studio, repeatedly recording on a 24-track analog tape.
 Megan realized if something as intricate and impressive as Bohemian Rhapsody could be done with just tape, than how much more could be done with today’s technology.
 Like Howells, Spreen, too, wants to produce music “that would make a real difference to people.”

 The Marblehead Festival of Arts and the Warwick Foundation Scholarship offer $3,000 each for graduating seniors seeking higher education in the arts.
-The third award, the Milton Bloom Student Art Scholarship is for students in grades 7 through 11 who either reside, or attend school, in Marblehead.

 The Festival’s Art Scholarship is open to seniors who live and/or attend school in Marblehead.
 The Warwick Foundation Scholarship is open only to a senior graduating from Marblehead High School.
 Both $3,000 awards base selection on financial need; general academics; intended vocation; honors and citations received; plus other activities, both arts and non-arts related within the school and the community.